Anaphylaxis is an acute, potentially fatal reaction of the multi-organ system caused by releasing chemical mediators from Mastocytes and Basophils.

 Initially, patients often experience itching and redness.
 Other symptoms can evolve rapidly, such as the following:

-- Dermatological / ocular: Redness, urticaria, angioedema, cutaneous and / or conjunctival injection or pruritus, heat and swelling.
+- Dermatological/ocular: Redness, urticaria, angioedema, cutaneous and conjunctival injection or pruritus, heat, and swelling.

-- Respiratory: nasal congestion, coryza, rhinorrhea, sneezing, tightness in the throat, wheezing, difficulty breathing, cough, hoarseness, dyspnea.
+- Respiratory: nasal congestion, coryza, rhinorrhea, sneezing, tight throat, wheezing, difficulty breathing, cough, hoarseness, dyspnea.

 - Cardiovascular: dizziness, weakness, syncope, chest pain, palpitations.

 - Gastrointestinal: dysphagia, nausea, vomiting, diarrhea, swelling, cramps.